jenssegers/date/README.md

     Date::setLocale('nl');

+Some languages have a different unit translation when they are used in combination with a suffix like 'ago'.
+For those situations you can add additional translations by adding the suffix to the unit as a key:

+    'year'          => '1 Jahr|:count Jahre',
+    'year_ago'      => '1 Jahr|:count Jahren',

 There is also a `generator.php` script that can be used to quickly output day and month translations for a specific locale.
 If you want to add a new language, this can speed up the process:

     `php generator.php nl_NL`